BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/FieldCoding.md

 ### Set up

 ```
-maxValue = maximum value that will be stored in the field
+maxValue = maximum value that can be stored in the field
 maxEncodedValue = convert maxValue to the radix
 fieldWidth = the number of characters in maxEncodedValue
 ```